-Brian Roewe is an NCR staff writer and reporter for EarthBeat, its new initiative on climate change.
+Brian Roewe is NCR environment correspondent.
+Much of his reporting appears at EarthBeat, NCR's new journalism initiative on faith and climate change.
 He has covered environmental issues for NCR since 2011.
-His reporting has earned multiple honors, most recently at the 2019 Catholic Press Awards.
+His reporting has earned multiple honors, most recently at the 2020 Religion News Association awards.
 Brian began with NCR in November 2011, and is a graduate of Saint Louis University and Rockhurst University.

 Vatican City - Tom Stang crossed paths with GSR in St. Peter's Square after the closing Mass for the synod for the Amazon — the part of the world his sister held dear and for which she gave her life.